07jasjeet/GSoC-Payoneer-Guide/README.md

 # Note

-Do **NOT** fill IEC code if you haven't issued it.
-Normally you should be leaving it as is.
+Do **NOT** fill IEC code if you haven't issued any.
+Normally you should be leaving the option as is.